Tatiana Schlossberg: Career

-Schlossberg was a science and climate reporter for the Times before leaving in 2017.

-In 2019 Schlossberg published her debut book Inconspicuous Consumption: The Environmental Impact You Don't Know You Have, released in August 2019 by Grand Central Publishing.
+Schlossberg worked as a science and climate reporter for the Times until she left the paper in 2017.
+In 2019, she published her debut book, Inconspicuous Consumption: The Environmental Impact You Don't Know You Have, released in August 2019 by Grand Central Publishing.
 In 2020, the book won first place in the Society of Environmental Journalists' Rachel Carson Environment Book Award.

-Schlossberg has taken part in presenting the annual Profile in Courage Award at the John F. Kennedy Presidential Library and Museum in Boston, and has accompanied her mother Caroline in her engagements as ambassador in Japan and Australia.
-Upon the 50th anniversary of the assassination of her grandfather John F. Kennedy in 2013, Schlossberg delivered remarks and took part in a ceremonial wreath-laying ceremony at his memorial at Runnymede in Surrey which was unveiled by the Queen Elizabeth II and Schlossberg's grandmother Jacqueline in 1965.
+Schlossberg took part in presenting the annual Profile in Courage Award at the John F. Kennedy Presidential Library and Museum in Boston, and accompanied her mother, Caroline Kennedy, during the latter's engagements as ambassador in Japan and Australia.

-Personal life
+Personal life and death

+"I have added a new tragedy to [my mother's] life, to our family's life, and there's nothing I can do to stop it."